Why does mold make us sick?

 Trichoderma

-Used in agriculture but can cause opportunistic infections in immunocompromised individuals.
+Used in agriculture but for immunocompromised individuals it can cause an immuno response.
 Produces mycotoxins.

 Trichothecium